learn-co-students/react-initial-state-lab-onl01-seng-ft-061520/README.md

 - In the `src/Bomb.js` file, create a `Bomb` React component.

 These components will need a valid `render` method to allow for our tests to properly import and use them.
+Now, if you've created valid components, you should be able to run `learn` to see the test results and run `npm start` to start the app.

 ## Image slider